-Dyskinesia is defined as abnormal, uncontrollable, involuntary movements.
-There are many different types of dyskinesia with symptoms that range from minor tics to full-body movements.
+Healthcare professionals define dyskinesia as atypical, uncontrollable, involuntary movements.
+There are many different types of dyskinesia, with symptoms that range from minor tics to full-body movements.

 Common symptoms include: